×

 When we asked people what advice they would give someone preparing to move to Quito, they said:

 "Be prepared for pollution and robbery problems.
 Quito also has a large traffic issue and makes it hard to get around at busy hours of the day.
 The altitude is sometimes hard for people with asthma or the elderly.
 In general, it's still a small city and has a friendly welcoming attitude.
 It's easy to get away on weekends and go to the mountains for fresh air.
 The night life is fun and exciting in the mariscal area.
 I would research the city really well before renting or buying.
-Find the safer neighborhoods like Quito, Tenis or Gonzalez Suarez where there are many other expats," explained one expat living in Quito, Ecuador.
+Find the safer neighborhoods like Quito, Tenis or Gonzalez Suarez where there are many other expats," wrote a member in Quito.

 "Before retiring in Quito, expats should become familiar with the different neighborhoods, research the cost of living, check visa and residency requirements, find out what healthcare providers and services are available, and get a good understanding of local language, customs, and culture.
 It is also important to know the basics of Ecuadorian law, taxes and banking regulations.
-Additionally, expats should look into any social and security programs offered by the government and make sure they are aware of any restrictions on retirees," said one expat in Quito, Ecuador.
+Additionally, expats should look into any social and security programs offered by the government and make sure they are aware of any restrictions on retirees," commented one expat who made the move to Quito, Ecuador.

 Connect